How to Deal with Self-Harm

 Saying that they feel helpless, hopeless, or worthless

 Crisis Text Line can help you deal with self-harm.
-If you or someone you know is struggling, text a Crisis Counselor at 741741, or use the mobile text button below.
-Let’s take on self-harm together.
+Text a Crisis Counselor at 741741, or use the mobile text button below.

 How to Deal With Self-Harm